-Thankfully, tattooing changed since then.
-Modern tattoo artists use clean, precise units to deposit dye by mechanically driving a needle or a bunch of needles soldered together in and out of the skin, usually from 80 to 150 times a second, like this:
+Thankfully, tattooing changed a lot since then.
+Modern tattoo artists use clean, precise units to deposit dye by mechanically driving one or several needles soldered together in and out of the skin, usually from 80 to 150 times a second.

-With each prick of the needle, dye gets injected into the skin, and the body’s immune system responds by deploying white cells called macrophages to deal with the threat.
-Some of the ink gets lost this way, but most doesn’t — dead macrophages and the ink they didn’t consume becomes fixed in skin cells named fibroblasts, and remains visible through the thin layers of tissue that cover them.
+With each prick of the needle, the dye gets injected into the skin, and the body’s immune system responds by deploying white cells called macrophages to deal with the threat.
+Some of the ink gets lost this way, but most don’t — dead macrophages and the ink they didn’t consume is fixed in skin cells named fibroblasts and remain visible through the thin layers of tissue that cover them.

-But we know we can get a scratch and not feel any pain, even cut our fingers on paper without so much as a blink.
+But we know we can get a scratch and not feel any pain or cut our fingers on paper without so much as a blink.
 So why is tattooing so notoriously painful?
-Well it’s all because of where the pigment needs to go to make a tattoo permanent.
+Well, it’s all because of where the pigment needs to go to make a tattoo permanent.
 Let’s look at your skin’s structure to find out why.

 Show me some skin!

-The skin is the largest and one of the most complex organs in the human body, serving as the soft outer layer of vertebrates, there to protect and delimitate the juicy, fragile “inside” of the organism from the harsh outside.
+The skin is the largest and one of the most complex organs in (on?) the body, serving as the soft outer layer of vertebrates; it’s there to protect and delimitate the juicy, fragile “inside” of the organism from the harsh outside.

-There are two distinct parts that make up mammalian skin; the epidermis — the outer layer of dead keratinocytes that gets renewed pretty often — together with the more stable dermis — the layer under it that houses all kinds of glands, hair follicles, blood vessels, lymph vessels and sensory cells– form the cutis.
-Directly under it lies the subcutis or subcutaneous tissue, where fatty cells are clumped together to protect you from the cold.
+There are two distinct parts that make up mammalian skin: the epidermis (this is the outer layer of dead keratinocytes that “flakes” off of to be renewed pretty often) together with the more stable dermis (the layer under it that houses all kinds of glands, hair follicles, blood vessels, lymph vessels, and sensory cells) forms the cutis.
+Directly under the cutis lies the subcutis or subcutaneous tissue, where fat cells are clumped together to protect you from the cold.

-The layer where ink needs to be deposited, the dermis, also unfortunately contains nervous cells that send pain signals to the brain to let us know our body is being hurt; it’s not that bad when you prick your toe on a particularly sharp rock.
-But when your body is being hurt from 80 to 150 times a second, they send out a flurry of signals to the brain, making the experience of getting a tattoo not that pleasant.
+The layer where ink needs to be deposited, the dermis, unfortunately also contains receptor cells that send pain signals to the brain to let us know our body is being hurt; it’s not that bad when you prick your toe on a particularly sharp rock, but when your body is being hurt 80 to 150 times a second, they send out a panicked flurry of signals to the brain, making the experience of getting a tattoo rather unpleasant.

-On the bright side, since the dermis doesn’t flake off to be renewed as the epidermis does so the dye remains in your skin for life.
+On the bright side, since the dermis doesn’t flake off to be renewed like the epidermis, the dye remains embedded in your skin for life.

-The inks or dyes themselves also evolved over time; as a rule of thumb, tattoo ink is made up of two parts: a pigment and a carrier.
+The inks or dyes themselves have also evolved over time; as a rule of thumb, tattoo ink is made up of two parts: a pigment and a carrier.
 The pigment is the substance that gives the ink its color, while the carrier is a solvent that ensures the pigment is evenly mixed, protects against pathogens and aids application.
-Throughout time, water or alcohol have been the most widely used carriers, with glycerine and denatured alcohols also used in modern tattooing.
+Throughout time, water or alcohol have been the most widely used carriers, while glycerine and denatured alcohols have started being used in modern tattooing.

-Pigments have been made from, well, mostly anything colorful; traditional colors were made with materials that range from simple dirt to pen ink, soot, even blood.
-Modern pigments are derived from heavy metals, metal oxides, liquid hydrocarbons or carbon.
-But be warned, red dyes especially are known to cause allergies and swelling for a few months after getting a tattoo.
+Pigments have been made from, well, mostly anything colorful; traditional colors were made with materials like simple dirt, pen ink (yay, prisons), soot, even with blood — needless to say, we strongly, strongly advice against this.
+Modern pigments are derived from heavy metals, metal oxides, liquid hydrocarbons, or carbon.
+But be warned: red dyes, in particular, are known to cause allergies and swelling for a few months after getting a tattoo.

-One of the most spectacular (to be read: insane) pigment recipes I’ve come across hails from ancient Rome and calls for Egyptian pine bark, corroded bronze ground in vinegar and iron sulfate to be mixed with insect eggs then soaked in water and leek juice.
+One of the most spectacular (read: insane) pigment recipes I’ve come across hails from ancient Rome and calls for Egyptian pine bark, corroded bronze ground in vinegar, and iron sulfate to be mixed with insect eggs, then soaked in water and leek juice.
 The concoction would be rubbed energetically on fresh wounds made with needles or blades to create the tattoo.
-It really bugged me.
+It bugged me.

 Some tattoos hurt and some tattoos really hurt.
-Here’s some tips
+Here’s what you need to know

 Secondly, a lot of people think that getting a tattoo while hammered or after taking painkillers will make it easier to handle the pain; don’t be one of those people.
 Alcohol is a blood thinner, meaning you will bleed more and the ink won’t take as easily.
-Along with your constant drunken movements, this will make the process take longer and the end result lack-luster.
-Also try to avoid Tylenol, Advil, coffee and energy drinks before your tattoo session, as they have similar effects.
+Your constant drunken movements will also make the process take longer and the end result will be lackluster.
+Also try to avoid Tylenol, Advil, coffee, and energy drinks before your tattoo session, as they have similar effects.